 - Your ability to pay all costs of the trip, or proof that another person will pay all or some of your expenses while in the U.S.

 The B-2 visa is valid for 10 years after it is issued.
 It allows the holder to stay in the U.S. for a maximum of 180 days per entry.
 Multiple entries are allowed, therefore there is no limit on the number of times you can enter the U.S., as long as you abide by all the rules and time limits discussed above.

 If the visiting family member is a citizen or national of one of the participating countries and wishes to visit the U.S. for less than 90 days, they may be eligible to enter without a visa under the Visa Waiver Program.
 There are certain requirements to be eligible for the VWP, therefore it is best to seek the skilled help of an immigration attorney.

 How Can We Help

-As you can see, the visitor visa application process has many variables and can get complicated.
+As you can see your family visitors will have to apply for the visitor’s visa.
+The application process has many variables and can get complicated.
 But you do not have to figure this process out on your own.

 Also, since the denial of a visitor visa can disrupt your travel plans or cause you to miss important life events with family and friends, we encourage you to hire a skilled immigration attorney.
 This will give you the best chance of visitor visa approval and help ensure your travel plans go smoothly.

 Our team can meet with you in a variety of locations and if you are located far from our local offices, you can always contact us for a free consultation by phone, email, or even Zoom.
-The experienced team of immigration lawyers at Sam Shihab & Associates is available to answer all your questions and discuss all the legal options regarding any immigration-related issues
+The experienced team of immigration lawyers at Shihab Burke, LLC, Attorneys At Law is available to answer all your questions and discuss all the legal options regarding any immigration-related issues